JeroenVandersteen/JerHammer/content/Trainings/List/Gossip.md

 _Gain 1 rumor/session_

-You gain 1 rumor per time you take this talent from the GM per session, when gathering information in an inn or other appropriate scene.
+You gain 1 rumor per time you take this training from the GM per session, when gathering information in an inn or other appropriate scene.
 Which rumors is up to the GM.
 Note that the rumors are not necessarily all true facts, but should provide some way to progress the story.